Strolling Around the White House

 13 Art Museum of the Americas

-Off the beaten path, but just slightly—across Constitution Avenue, the World War II Memorial is a short walk to the left, and the Vietnam Veterans Memorial a short walk to the right—the Art Museum of the Americas (AMA) showcases the works of contemporary Latin American and Caribbean artists.
-For example, a recent exhibit focused on the theme of mobility and migration, as interpreted by Spanish and Latin American artists living in New York City.
-You’ll be on your own; a tour takes 30 minutes, tops.
+The AMA showcases the works of contemporary Latin American and Caribbean artists.
+You’ll be on your own; a visit takes 30 minutes, tops.
 Not to miss: a stunning loggia whose tall beamed ceiling and wall of deep-blue tiles set in patterns modeled after Aztec and Mayan art constitute a work of art on its own.
-A series of French (and usually locked) doors leads to a terrace and the museum’s garden, which separates the museum from the Organization of American States headquarters that owns it.
+A series of French (and usually locked) doors leads to a terrace and the museum garden, which separates the museum from the Organization of American States (OAS) headquarters that owns it.
 When you leave the museum, you may notice the nearby sculptures of José Artigus, “Father of the Independence of Uruguay,” and a large representation of liberator Simón Bolívar on horseback.

 From 18th Street, head back in the direction of the White House, turning right on C Street, which takes you past the AMA’s garden and the OAS headquarters.
 Turn left on 17th Street and follow it to E Street.
 Then cross 17th Street and pick up the section of E Street that takes you between the South Lawn of the White House and the: